NoahVl/Alchemy-with-Friends-Online/README.md

-# 🃏 Cards Against Humanity Clone 🎭
+# 🃏 Alchemy with Friends - Online 🎭

 ## 🌟 Introduction
-Welcome to my Cards Against Humanity Clone!
+Welcome to my Alchemy with Friends Online Game!
 This project started as a fun way to play [Microsoft's Alchemy with Friends](https://www.microsoft.com/en-us/research/uploads/prod/2020/11/Alchemy-with-Friends-Print-at-Home-2020.pdf) with my friends, but can be used to play with any (manually inserted) cards for a Cards Against Humanity-style game.

 ## 🚀 Features
 - Real-time multiplayer gameplay using WebSockets